eashocking/CC-project/README.md

 * These are required in order to both retrieve then parse the HTML

-# install the Libraries into Thonny
+# Install the Libraries into Thonny
  1. Find the tar.gz files inside your downloads (now is a good time to mention you can pip instal these libraries using command prompt but it's much easier and foolproof to download then install as local files when using Thonny)

 ![Screenshot 2024-12-14 112925](https://github.com/user-attachments/assets/85c313b3-656e-4f79-b82a-177044b5c3a9)